top of page

 by Annie Baker

-Winner of the Obie Award for Best New American Play and hailed by critics as “absorbing, unblinking and sharply funny” (The New York Times), CIRCLE MIRROR TRANSFORMATION follows an unlikely group of five strangers who have signed up for an introduction to acting course where they learn more about themselves than they do about acting.
-This was touring production part of the "Road Show" program for Ellipse Theatre Community (ETC) performing in Bend, Redmond, Sisters, Sunriver, and Prineville.
-Special to this production was the collaboration with award-winning pianist and composer, Paula Dreyer, who performed live during each performance.
-Funding for this production was made possible by a grant from the Deschutes County Coalition, donations, and volunteer support.
+Winner of the Obie Award for Best New American Play and praised by critics as “absorbing, unblinking, and sharply funny” (The New York Times), CIRCLE MIRROR TRANSFORMATION follows an unlikely group of five strangers enrolled in an introductory acting course, where they discover more about themselves than about acting.
+This touring production was part of the "Road Show" program for Ellipse Theatre Community (ETC), performing in Bend, Redmond, Sisters, Sunriver, and Prineville.
+A highlight of this production was the collaboration with award-winning pianist and composer Paula Dreyer, who performed live at each performance.
+Funding for this project was made possible through a grant from the Deschutes County Coalition, along with generous donations and volunteer support.

 Songs for a New World